Tensions can run high in any family -- no matter its demographics. No one gets…

 At his arraignment on Monday, after spending the weekend in jail, the man still seemed confused that he was not allowed to physically abuse his wife.
 The judge at the arraignment made it perfectly clear that the law frowns upon such things, and set is bail at $6,750.
 He is also to have no contact with his wife, which posed an interesting dilemma for the man, since the wife is the only one he can contact for the bond money, which is what he told the judge.

 If a person is accused of domestic violence, that person should strive to learn the best approach to explain the actions revolving around the specific incident.
-Those accused in this case may need to learn the laws and statutes that involve domestic violence in order to frame as cohesive defense and try and plead remorse for his lack of understanding current statutes.
-Perhaps instead of a jail sentence a criminal defense attorney could argue for substance abuse education and counseling and possibly community service.
+Those accused in this case may need to learn the laws and statutes that involve domestic violence in order to frame as cohesive defense and try and plead remorse for his lack of understanding of current statutes.
+Perhaps instead of a jail sentence, a Fort Lauderdale criminal defense attorney could argue for substance abuse education and counseling and possibly community service.

 Sun Sentinel, “Hollywood domestic violence suspect seemed surprised he can’t beat his wife,” Ihosvani Rodriguez, Nov.
 19, 2012